QuantumBits/HighFrequencyShitStonks/README.md

         - Will always choose cheapest seller
         - NOTE: Only UNIQUE emoji need be purchased per message (spamming in a single message won't break the bank)
     - Manufactured emoji stick around as capital
-        - Can sell them off, either at a loss directly to bank (~50% current manufacturing cost) or DIRECTLY to another corporation or player
+        - Can sell them off, either at a loss directly to bank (~50% current manufacturing cost) or DIRECTLY to another corporation
 - What are the costs associated with running an emoji corporation?
     - Each emoji manufactured costs an amount to produce
         - Can reduce this cost with "Corporate Research" (logarithmic decrease in price)